 -This temperature sensor may have tripped if it is faulty or overheat.

-To troubleshoot why your water heater does not get HOT water:
+Troubleshoot why water heater does not get HOT water

 1. Turn off the power to the water heater.

 2. Remove the top service cover to the top element and press the red reset button

 3. Put the top service cover back on.

 4. Turn the power back on to the water heater